-We selected 1.5°C and > 4°C warming scenarios for the purpose of our inaugural qualitative climate scenario analysis.
-The impact of the climate-related risks is analysed on group-wide activities in the short-term (before FY2025), medium-term (FY2025 - FY2035) and long-term (after FY2035) with details as follows:
+We selected NGFS' orderly and hot house world scenarios for our qualitative climate scenario analysis.
+We analyse the impact of the climate-related risks on group-wide activities in the short term (before FY2025), medium term (FY2025 - FY2035) and long term (after FY2035).
+Based on the above-mentioned scenarios, the key climate-related risks and opportunities identified by the Group during a climate-related risk assessment exercise are as follows: